Growth is slowing, and earnings are expected to take a hit. For now, the labor market remains resilient.

 Initial Claims slightly declined.
 Continued Claims were flat.

 The Manufacturing PMI continues to contract.
-The Services PMI continues to expand, but declined a little from the previous month.
+The Services PMI continues to expand.

 Volatility stayed low despite uncertainties.